shrideio/shoebox/src/vault/README.md

     - Enter 3 out of 5 master key portions from the json file one by one to unseal the vault and click on **Unseal** to proceed.

     - Choose _Token_ as the authentication method and enter the root token from the json file.
 Click on **Sign in** to proceed.

+3. Enable new secrets engine

+    > There is a variety of [secret engines](https://www.vaultproject.io/docs/secrets/index.html) supported by Vault designated for different cases. **KV v2** (key/value) secret engine is  used to store arbitrary secrets within the configured physical storage for Vault.

+    - Click on the _Secrets_ menu in the top right corner to navigate to the secrets management console.
+Then click on _Enable new engine_ to proceed.

+    - Choose **KV** as a secrets engine and click on **Next** to proceed.
+Set _Path_ to `test` and _Version_ to `2` (default KV engine version).
+Check the [KV engine documentation](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html) for the engine options details and modify if necessary.
+Click on **Enable Engine** to finish the setup.

+4. Create secret

+    > The secret will be used by the build server for a test build.

+    - Navigate to `Secrets -> test` to open the secret management console the click on _Create secret_.

+    - Set _Path for this secret_ to `ci.test` and crete a single version data with the following key/value pair `HELLO_WORLD`/`Hello world!`.
+Click on **Save** to save changes.